performant-software/Neatline/README.md

 # Neatline

-Neatline is a geotemporal exhibit-buiding framework that makes it possible to create rich, interactive representations of places, objects, events, stories, and archival collections on interlinked maps and timelines.
+Neatline is a geotemporal exhibit-buiding framework that makes it possible to create rich representations of places, objects, events, stories, and archival collections on maps and timelines.
 Neatline is built as a suite of plugins for the Omeka digital collection framework, which provides powerful platform for content management and web publication.

 The basic workflow looks like this: